KYUSHU UNIVERSITYe教員ハンドブック

 The Ito Campus covers an area of approximately 272ha, stretching 3km from east to west and 2.5km from north to south.
 It lies roughly in the center of the Itoshima peninsula, west of Hakata Bay, approximately 15km from the center of Fukuoka (Tenjin).
 On public transport, it takes around 40 minutes to make this journey.

 In addition to the convenience of being situated outside a major city, the campus benefits from a quiet environment, lying on the edge of an area of rich natural beauty.
 It is an area of historic importance, being the location of many artifacts left by visitors from the Korean Peninsula, and demonstrating how vital communication between the two areas was.
+The Ito Campus was developed by integrating and relocating three campuses: the Hakozaki area (humanities, science, engineering, agriculture, etc.), the Ropponmatsu area (general education, etc.), and the Haramachi area (affiliated agricultural farms).
+It boasts a population of about 20,000 people and a floor area of approximately 500,000 square meters.

 ●Creating a town from the Ito Campus area, based on the academic research city philosophy